 - Flash trends (Sec.
 2): By studying flash trends, we identify opportunities for more sustainable flash caching as well as challenges that prevent current flash caches from realizing these benefits (Sec.
 3). - Critical elements of flash interfaces (Sec.
 4): We identify the Erase operation and control over garbage collection as the essential features of emerging flash interfaces.
-We describe tradeoffs and fundamental constraints of flash interfaces, showing that some features are, contrary to prior work, unhelpful for caching. - FairyWREN (Sec.
-5): FairyWREN's key insight is to leverage emerging flash interfaces to unify garbage collection and cache admission as one operation, greatly reducing overall flash writes.
-Fairy WREN further reduces writes by partitioning objects by size and popularity (hot vs. cold). - Analysis of flash emissions (Sec.
-6): We develop a model to analyze carbon emissions from flash.
-We show that FairyWREN's write reduction allows flash caches to improve sustainability using denser flash for longer lifetimes.
+We describe tradeoffs and fundamental constraints of flash interfaces, showing that some features are, contrary to prior work, unhelpful for caching. - Analysis of erase granularity in WREN (Sec.
+4.4): We analyze the effect of Erase operation's granularity in WREN, bridging the theoretical and systems understanding of its impact on write amplification. - FairyWren (Sec.
+5): FairyWren's key insight is to leverage emerging flash interfaces to unify garbage collection and cache admission as one operation, greatly reducing overall flash writes.
+FairyWren further reduces writes by partitioning objects by size and popularity (hot vs. cold).